Atomics

 The most common way to share an atomic variable is to put it into an std::sync::Arc⮳ (an atomically-reference-counted shared pointer).

-crossbeam⮳ also offers crossbeam::atomic::AtomicCell⮳, a thread-safe mutable memory location.
+crossbeam_utilsprovides miscellaneous tools for concurrent programming.
+It offers crossbeam::atomic::AtomicCell⮳, a thread-safe mutable memory location.
 This type is equivalent to std::cell::Cell⮳, except it can also be shared among multiple threads.
+Operations on AtomicCells use atomic instructions whenever possible, and synchronize using global locks otherwise.

 use crossbeam_utils::atomic::AtomicCell;